On the Sample Complexity of Learning for Blind Inverse Problems: LMMSE for blind inverse problems

 \subsection{LMMSE to recover $\xvc$}

-Let us now go to the blind setting where $\fop$ is random and derive an LMMSE estimator to recover $\xvc$ from $\yv$.
-Looking back at the general~\eqref{eq:LMMSE}, we need to derive the expression of $\Cxy$ and $\Cyy$ in our blind setting as $\Lv = \Cxx\Cyy\inv$.
-Let us start by finding that $\Cxy$ can be expressed as
+Here we consider the blind setting where given the relation $\yv = \fop\xv + \veps$, $\xv$ is unknown and $\fop$ is random and let us derive an LMMSE estimator to recover $\xvc$ from $\yv$.
+Looking back at the general~\eqref{eq:LMMSE}, we need to derive the expression of $\Cxy$ and $\Cyy$ in this blind setting since $\Lv^* = \Cxy\Cyy\inv$.
+Let us start by observing that $\Cxy$ can be expressed as

 where we used that $\fop$ and $\xvc$ are independent, and $\veps$ is zero-mean.